biomap-research/xTrimoPGLM/README.md

 ## LICENSE

-The code in this repository is open source under the [Apache-2.0 license](./LICENSE).
+The code in this repository is open source under the [CC BY-NC 4.0 license](./LICENSE).